-PROMYS for Teachers consists of two major summer components and an academic year component that includes workshops and an optional internship program.
+PROMYS for Teachers consists of two major summer components and a school-year component.

-During the two summer components, teachers will engage in intensive problem-solving activities with the other teacher participants.
-These problem-solving activities will run parallel to but separate from similar activities for high school students.
+During the two summer components, teachers engage in intensive problem-solving activities with the other teacher participants.
+These problem-solving activities will run parallel to, but separate from, the PROMYS program for high school students.

-During the academic year, PROMYS teachers attend five full-day workshops offered jointly by Education Development Center in Newton and Boston University's Department of Mathematics.
-These seminars are designed to help teachers "unpack" the pedagogical approaches used in PROMYS to enrich the school curricula.
-Another important goal of the workshops is to establish an ongoing network (including an electronic network) of teachers, mathematics educators, and research mathematicians.
+During the school year, PROMYS teachers are invited to attend five full-day workshops offered jointly by Education Development Center (EDC) in Waltham and Boston University's Department of Mathematics.
+These seminars are designed to help teachers "unpack" the pedagogical approaches used in PROMYS to enrich the mathematical experience in their own classrooms.
+Another important goal of the workshops is to establish an ongoing network of teachers, mathematics educators, and research mathematicians.
 Typical agenda items include:

-Teacher participants will receive 8 graduate credits in mathematics from Boston University for their participation in the summer component of 2013.
-An additional 6 graduate credits (4 in mathematics education and 2 in mathematics) will be awarded for the summer of 2014.
-Assessment for the summer program (for the first-year participants) is based on participants' work on the daily problem sets and on the results of a midterm exam and a final exam.
+Teacher participants will receive 8 graduate credits in mathematics from Boston University for their participation in the summer component of 2017.
+An additional 6 graduate credits (4 in mathematics education and 2 in math) will be awarded for the summer of 2018.
+Assessment for the first-year participants in the summer program is based on participants' work on the daily problem sets and on the results of a midterm exam and a final exam.

 For past PfT participants: